JimDesu/basis-lang/README.md

 This example contains a latent bug: if `process: pop: queue` can fail, the failure propagates out through `??` and out of `%`'s body, skipping `release: lock` and leaking the lock.
 The proper mechanism for cleanup that must run on every exit path is the `@` frame-exit hook (§3.3).

-### 4.4 Typed recovery and class-bound payloads
+### 4.4 Typed recovery and concept-bound payloads

-A failure message may be **bound to a class** — meaning that the payload's runtime type is required to satisfy that class, and the recovery handler operates on the payload through the class's operations:
+A failure message may be **bound to a concept value** — the payload is a value whose runtime type is required to satisfy the named concept, and the recovery handler operates on it through that concept's operations:

 ```
 ; declaration of a payload-bearing message (forward syntax)